aregsar/aregsarblog/blog/2020/my-visual-studio-code-setup/index.md

 These were mentioned previously, but I'll list them here again.

+Open\Close toggle current side panel cmd+b

-launch file explorer panel / toggle focus when panel is open cmd+sh+e launch debugger panel / toggle focus when panel is open cmd+sh+d launch git panel / toggle focus when panel is open ctl+sh+g launch extensions panel / toggle focus when panel is open cmd+sh+x
+Open file explorer panel / toggle focus when panel is open cmd+sh+e

-toggle current side panel
+(use cmd+b to close panel)

+Open debugger panel / toggle focus when panel is open cmd+sh+d
+(use cmd+b to close panel)

+Open git panel / toggle focus when panel is open ctrl+sh+g
+(use cmd+b to close panel)

+Open extensions panel / toggle focus when panel is open cmd+sh+x
-cmd+b
+(use cmd+b to close panel)

 ## Shortcuts for opening\closing bottom panels

+Open\Close toggle current tab of bottom panel cmd+j

+Open\Close toggle terminal tab in bottom panel ctrl+` (ctrl+backtick)

+Open search in files tab in bottom panel cmd+sh+f
+(use cmd+j to close panel)

-> Note: search panel was moved from side panel to bottom panel
+> Note: The 'search in files' panel tab was dragged from its default side panel location to the bottom panel

-open search in files
-cmd+sh+f

-open\toggle terminal panel
-ctrl+`

-toggle current bottom panel
-cmd+j

-## Shortcust for navigation dropdowns
+## Shortcuts for navigation drop downs

-open search for files by name dropdown cmd+p
+Open 'search for files' by name dropdown cmd+p

-Open Command Palette dropdown
+Open 'Command Palette' dropdown cmd+sh+p
-cmd+sh+p

-> Tip: If you open the `search for files` dropdown with `cmd+p` by mistake, you can easily switch it to the `command pallete` drop down by simply typing in the `>` character in the text box.
-Conversly if you open the `command pallete` drop down with `cmp+sh+p` by mistake, you can easily switch it to the `search for files` drop down by simply removing the `>` character that is in the search box by default.
+> Tip: If you open the `search for files` dropdown with `cmd+p`, you can easily switch it to the `command pallete` drop down by simply typing in the `>` character in the text box.
+Conversely, if you open the `command pallete` drop down with `cmp+sh+p`, you can easily switch it to the `search for files` drop down by simply removing the `>` character that will be in the search box by default.

 ## Other useful shortcuts

-toggle comment line
+toggle comment line(s)
 cmd+/

 Find in current File